HolyTy/test/OCI_PublicLB_EN.md

       - Recovery Action : Execute only the final action
       - Recevery Target : LocalServer
       - Final Action: No operation
-1. Configure the IP monitor resource (2nd)
+1. Add one more IP monitor resource and configure it.
    - Info
       - Name : ipw2
    - Monitor(common)